Frantoi Aperti Umbria: the best towns to stay for an olive oil weekend

 Just outside the walls, with a bit more space and garden views.
 These are larger apartments with kitchenettes, which is useful if you’re staying more than a couple of nights.
 Still close enough to walk into town, but with more breathing room and a slower pace.

-How to Get to Spello by Train or Public Transport
+How to get to Spello

 Spello is one of the easier small towns to reach without a car.
 It sits on the Foligno–Perugia rail line, and trains stop just below the centre.
 From the station, it’s a 10–15 minute uphill walk into town.